 And then there is the secret, illegal spying on Americans that is never disclosed to Congress and for which no government official is indicted.
 A recently revealed example of such conduct, the Immigration and Customs Enforcement (“ICE”), an agency to protect the borders of the United States from the illegal entry of people, established a massive domestic surveillance operation.
 According to a May 12, 2022, article in USA Today, ICE secured private information on 3 out of 4 Americans for over a decade and never reported such spying to Congress, even though it has no authority to conduct such spying.
 ICE is the same agency tht allows millions of illegal immigrants into this country without even knowing their names.

-http://thisismelbourne.com/how-to-travel-with-paper-map/ Presidents and Federal Agencies Tell the biggest lies of all
+where can i buy disulfiram in south africa Presidents and Federal Agencies Tell the biggest lies of all

 Presidents hold formal news conferences to tell us how their efforts have made America strong and free.
 Yet, many times, citizens discover that it is all lies and propaganda.
 From the Pentagon Papers, we found the extensive lies told by Lyndon Johnson about the Viet Nam War in which 58,200 American soldiers and over 2 million Vietnamese civilians were killed.
 From Edward Snowden, we learned that the National Security Agency, with the cooperation of the telecommunications industry, secretly and illegally conducted many global surveillance programs to spy on Americans.
 Yet, Snowden was charged with three felonies for leaking information about the government’s illegal activities.
 We learned of the several unauthorized, secret, undisclosed CIA data repositories that collected data on American citizens from several congressional investigations.
 Then there is the illegal FBI spying on Martin Luther King and the enthusiastic use by the FBI of the false charges of Russian collusion contained in the Steele dossier, to discredit president Trump in the 2020 campaign.
 There were also the many lies told by Biden that he had no dealings with his son’s illegal businesses.
 Citizens have no idea how much lying the federal government undertakes to protect itself.
 To paraphrase an old saying, “How can you tell if a federal official is lying?
 Its lips are moving.

-buy a heart lyrics Government propaganda is legal
+Government propaganda is legal

 In 1948 Congress enacted the Smith-Mundt Act (“SMA”) that established the United States Information Agency (“USIA”), a U.S. agency to counter Soviet propaganda after World War II.
 Its goal was to wage psychological warfare against our enemies.
 The effort was formally dubbed “President Truman’s Campaign of Truth.”
 The Act, however, expressly prohibited the dissemination of the USIA propaganda in the United States.